Aboriginal First Nations Gardening

 - Start with a medicine wheel garden to create a spiritual

-as a guide.
-It includes suggestions for perennial plants for
+guide.
+It includes suggestions for perennial plants for each

 In a Medicine Wheel Garden use plants with